 Sandon Primary Academy

-Sandon Primary Academy is a local Academy situated within Meir that supports children aged 3-11 from Nursery through to Year six.
+Sandon Primary Academy is a local academy situated within Meir that supports children aged 3-11 from Nursery through to Year Six.

-The Academy also has a swimming pool that is used to support and enhance the learning of its pupils as well as boasting many other outdoor learning opportunity areas such as an enchanted village, golf course, bug room and BBQ hut.
+The academy also has a swimming pool that is used to support and enhance the learning of its pupils as well as boasting many other outdoor learning opportunity areas such as an enchanted village, golf course, bug bay and BBQ hut.
 The Academy also has a trained forest schools teacher offering an holistic approach to learning in small group and whole class sessions.
 An established before and after school club is also offered at Sandon Primary Academy.

-Findings from our most recent ofsted report rated 'outstanding' July 2017 state that 'Pupils who have special educational needs and/or disabilities make high rates of progress and the additional support that these pupils receive is excellent.'
+Findings from our most recent OFSTED report rated 'outstanding' July 2017 state that 'Pupils who have special educational needs and/or disabilities make high rates of progress and the additional support that these pupils receive is excellent.'

 Who to contact

 Where to go

 Children may have special educational needs or disabilities either throughout, or at anytime during their school career.
 Sandon Primary Academy strives to ensure that curriculum planning and assessment for children with a special educational need or disability takes account of the type and extent of the difficulty experienced by the child and is adapted appropriately to support the child in the best way the academy can.